esker cycles

 Final logo once traced in Illustrator.

-The best part to this project was eventually riding the bikes that I got to put my work into.
+The best part to this project was eventually riding the bikes that I put my work into.

 A small part of the head badge exploration.
 I wanted this to play off an actual esker, but work with the e portion.
 At the end of the day, we just needed the ‘e’ because this represented the early phase of the brand best.
 It was easy and ownable.
 We could always revisit.
 Part of my exploration was also looking into the ice age creatures that lived in our region in the driftless where eskers were so noticeable.